Pinchbeck, Lincolnshire

-The name Pinchbeck is derived from either the Old English pinc+bece (Minnow Stream) or pinca+bece (Finch Ridge).
+The name Pinchbeck is likely derived from Old English pinc "minnow" + Old Norse bekkr "stream".
 A family long associated with the area took its name from the village, one member of which was Christopher Pinchbeck, a watchmaker responsible for the invention of the Pinchbeck alloy, which was once used for imitating gold in cheap jewellery.

-The Anglican village church is dedicated to Saint Mary, and is around 900 years old.
+The Church of England parish church is dedicated to Saint Mary, and is around 900 years old.
 It has a wide nave with mid-12th-century arches, and a 15th-century single hammer-beam roof supported by large gilded angels carrying the heraldic escutcheons of the Pinchbeck family.
 The chancel is by restorer Herbert Butterfield.
+St Mary's Church is a Grade I listed building.

 Village schools are Pinchbeck East C of E School Primary School and Pinchbeck West St Bartholomew's C of E Primary School.

 Pinchbeck Marsh

 Pinchbeck falls within the drainage area of the Welland and Deepings Internal Drainage Board.
 The board maintains Pinchbeck Engine House, a museum which houses a drain engine, built to drain Pinchbeck Marsh in the early 19th century.

 The marsh is also the location of the highest point in the Parts of Holland, an historic division of Lincolnshire.
 At only 8 metres above sea level, the high point at is the lowest of those listed for the historic counties and subdivisions in 1964.
-Visiting this lowest peak near Vernatt's Drain is of interest to participants in the sport of Hill bagging and Highpointing.
+Visiting this lowest peak near Vernatt's Drain is of interest to participants in the pastime of hill bagging and highpointing.